ieee-eduvis/ieee-eduvis.github.io/index.md

 The full workshop proposal is available <a href="IEEE-EduVis-Workshop-2024.pdf" class="image fit"> here</a>.

+## Program

+The workshop is scheduled for Sunday October 13th.

+- Block 1: (8:30 am to 9:45 am)
+    - Workshop Opening & Outline
+    - Keynote: [Kate Farrell](https://www.de.ed.ac.uk/people/kate-farrell), Director of Curriculum Development and Professional Learning, Data Education in Schools, The University of Edinburgh
+    - Paper Session 1:
+        - Engaging Data-Art: Conducting a Public Hands-On Workshop	Roberts, Jonathan
+        - Challenges and Opportunities of Teaching Data Visualization Together with Data Science	Ramesh, Shri Harini
+        - An Inductive Approach for PCP	Joshi, Alark

+- Block 2: (10:15 am to 11:30 am)
+    - Paper Session 2:
+        - AdVizor: Using Visual Explanations to Guide Data-Driven Student Advising	Zhao, Zixin
+        - What Can Educational Science Offer Visualization?
+A Reflective Essay	Besançon, Lonni
+        - Teaching Information Visualization through Situated Design: Case Studies from the Classroom	Kosminsky, Doris (online)
+        - Developing a Robust Cartography Curriculum to Train the Professional Cartographer	Nelson, Jonathan (online)
+        - Space to Teach: Content-Rich Canvases for Visually-Intensive Education	Harden, Jesse (online)
+    - Forming Working Groups

+- Block 3: (1:30 pm to 2:45 pm)
+    - Education Report Session + Panel
+        - [Implementing the Solution Framework in a Social Impact Project](https://nightingaledvs.com/implementing-the-solution-framework/?utm_source=DVS+members&utm_campaign=01d942263b-EMAIL_CAMPAIGN_2024_09_12_10_23&utm_medium=email&utm_term=0_22843b2bbe-277ed20f77-%5BLIST_EMAIL_ID%5D&mc_cid=01d942263b&mc_eid=bb5c31f904)	Muñoz, Victor (Online)
+        - Visualization Software: How to Select the Right Software for Teaching Visualization	Ray, Sanjog (Online)
+        - What makes school visits to digital science centers successful?
+Göransson, Andreas (Online)
+        - TellUs – Leveraging the power of LLMs with visualization to benefit science centers	Besançon, Lonni
+        - Beyond storytelling with data: Guidelines for designing exploratory visualizations	Frazier, Jennifer
+        - Tracing Carbon: Visualization for Systems Thinking	Konard Schnoborn
+    - Working Group Discussions

+- Block 4: (3:15 pm to 4:30 pm)
+    - Working Group Discussions
+    - Group Repors
+    - Wrap Up

+Attendance:

+If you wish to join us online, please register for the Virtual Participation ($20): https://ieeevis.org/year/2024/info/registration/conference-registration

+If you are attending VIS in person, we will see you there.

 ## Workshop goals and scope of topics

 With this workshop, we want to achieve the following goals: